Psychometric tests – How to prepare and pass

 But again, personality tests are about telling someone what you're really like.
 Preparation for these assessments should be about getting used to the format rather than perfecting your answers.

 If you feel that you're having to make up a personality to fit the job, then it's probably not the one for you!

 How to pass a psychometric test

-Follows these three simple steps to increase your chance of passing a psychometric test:
+Follow these three simple steps to help you pass a psychometric test:

-- Prepare and practice – There are several places online where you can practice psychometric tests.
+- Prepare and practise – There are several places online where you can practise psychometric tests.
 Check out sites such as Psychometric Success and Job Test Prep for aptitude tests, and Team Technology and 16Personalities for personality tests.
-They're a great way to get a feel for how things will work and identify any areas that you might struggle with, so you know where to focus your efforts.
+They're a great way to get a feel for how things will work and identify areas that you might struggle with, so you know where to focus your efforts.

-- Stay calm – We know it's easier said than done, but you'll never perform at your very best if you're stressed out and worried.
-Stay calm, get yourself in the right frame of mind, and if you're unable to chill out in the days leading up to the test, give these self-care techniques a go.
+- Stay calm – We know it's easier said than done, but you'll never perform at your best if you're stressed and worried.
+Stay calm and get yourself in the right frame of mind.
+If you're struggling to relax in the days leading up to the test, give these self-care techniques a go.

 Don't get TOO far ahead of yourself, but here's what to expect in your first graduate job.